-We compared these predictions to those of a steady state retreat model with cliff retreat rate (32 cm yr-1) and platform gradient (1/500) observed in the above transient experiment.
-The results are plotted as the dashed line in Figure 14b.
-The steady state retreat model similarly predicts concentrations that increase across the entire shore platform due to minimal platform downwear in the presence of sea level rise.
-However, the steady state model predicts significantly higher concentrations of 10Be across the shore platform, by about a factor of two, due to differences in the distribution of downwear between the two models.
-In the transient model runs, the amount of platform downwear declines exponentially with water depth, leading to rapid erosion in the mid to upper inter-tidal zone, where 10Be production rates are most rapid.
+iment.
+The results are plotted as the dashed line in Fig. 14b.
+The steady-state retreat model similarly predicts concentrations that increase across the entire shore platform due to minimal platform downwear in the presence of sea level rise.
+However, the steady-state model predicts significantly higher concentrations of 10Be across the shore platform, by about a factor of 2, due to differences in the distribution of downwear between the two models.
+In the transient model runs, the amount of platform downwear declines exponentially with water depth, leading to rapid erosion in the mid to upper intertidal zone, where 10Be production rates are most rapid.
 This is evidenced by the concave-up shore profile nearest to the cliff.
-Therefore not only does more downwear occur on the upper part of the transient profile, but as a result, water depths increase more quickly offshore, and increased water shielding reduces 10Be production and concentrations on the shore platform as a whole.
-Thus, if we were to assume steady state retreat and a planar shore platform in a setting where there is more platform downwear in the inter-tidal zone, we are likely to overestimate retreat rates since 10Be concentrations will be lower than expected for a given retreat rate.
+Therefore, not only does more downwear occur on the upper part of the transient profile, but as a result, water depths increase more quickly offshore, and increased water shielding reduces 10Be production and concentrations on the shore platform as a whole.
+Thus, if we were to assume steady-state retreat and a planar shore platform in a setting where there is more platform downwear in the intertidal zone, we are likely to overestimate retreat rates since 10Be concentrations will be lower than expected for a given retreat rate.

-5 6 Discussion
+6 Discussion

-We have identified that concentrations of 10Be on shore platforms are sensitive to (i) shielding by cliffs; (ii) the type of process (gradual downwear vs quarrying); (iii) the tidal regime; (iv) the nature of beach cover and how it has changed through time; and (v) the style (steady state vs. transient) by which the platform evolves, particularly in the face of RSL change.
+We have identified that concentrations of 10 Be on shore platforms are sensitive to (i) shielding by cliffs; (ii) the type of process (gradual downwear vs. quarrying); (iii) the tidal regime; (iv) the nature of beach cover and how it has changed through time; and (v) the style (steady state vs. transient) by which the platform evolves, particularly in the face of RSL change.

 Nevertheless, these results demonstrate that there is great potential for 10Be measurements to provide first-order estimates of long-term rates of sea cliff retreat (Regard et al., 2012; Rogers et al., 2012; Choi et al., 2012; Hurst et al., 2016).
-Quantifying these factors, and how they may have changed over the millennial timescales required to accumulate significant 10Be concentrations may not always be possible.
-Some of these factors can be accounted for explicitly in site specific studies, such as cliff shielding, given the height of the modern cliff, tides, informed by nearby tide gauges, and RSL change, from proxy records or glacio-isostatic adjustment models.
+Quantifying these factors, and how they may have changed over the millennial timescales required to accumulate significant 10Be concentrations, may not always be possible.
+Some of these factors can be accounted for explicitly in site-specific studies, such as cliff shielding, given the height of the modern cliff; tides, informed by nearby tide gauges; and RSL change, from proxy records or glacio-isostatic adjustment models.
 We are still required to assume that these factors have not changed through time; it is always necessary, to some extent, to extrapolate the modern coastal configuration back into the past.
 We have little or no information about the paleaotopography offshore from a modern cliff.
-Observations of beach cover can be made from historical data (e.g. Dornbusch et al., 2008), but are limited to the length of the historical record (c.
-150 years maximum) and may be influenced by human intervention at the coast.
+Observations of beach cover can be made from historical data (e.g. Dornbusch et al., 2008) but are limited to the length of the historical record (ca. 150 years maximum) and may be influenced by human intervention at the coast.
 Many of these factors act to reduce predictions of 10Be in the shore platform, but maintain the overall "humped" shape of the distribution.
-It appears not possible to distinguish from the 10Be concentrations what the history of beach cover is if different from present.
+It appears not possible to distinguish from the 10Be concentrations what the history of beach cover is if it is different from present.
 It may be possible to identify when a platform is evolving transiently (see below).
-If factors that reduce 10Be concentrations were not considered then we would expect to over-predict rates of cliff retreat.
+If factors that reduce ${}^{10}Be$ concentrations were not considered, then we would expect to over-predict rates of cliff retreat.
 Consequently, cliff retreat rates derived from 10Be concentrations might be considered maximum estimates.
-Below we discuss some of these issues further in the context of quantifying long-term rates of cliff retreat.
+Below, we discuss some of these issues further in the context of quantifying long-term rates of cliff retreat.